-As a prerequisite for taking part in the exam, the students must hand in and get approved a showreel with exercises produced throughout the semester representing each of the previously described programme elements tested at the exam.
+As a prerequisite for taking part in the exam, the student must hand in and get approved one showreel with the specific assignments stated at the start of the 1st semester.
+These given assignments will represent the exercises produced throughout the 1st semester.